copperdogma/TwoSkulls/README.md

 /audio/Skit - example name.wav
 /audio/Skit - example name.txt - for every skit you want the skulls to randomly say, you should have a wav and txt, with the txt identifying which skulls is speaking which parts.
 See here:

+All audio files should be PCM (wav) formatted as 44.1kHz sampling rate, two-channel 16-bit sample data.

 Skull Animation File Format (txt file):
 NOTES:
 A=Primary skull, B=Secondary skull